altwajre/hello-akka/resources/docs/06-streams/08-dynamic-stream-handling/README.md

 After the first call to either shutdown or abort, all subsequent calls to any of these methods will be ignored.
 - Graph completion is performed by both

-    completing its downstream
+    - completing its downstream.
-    cancelling (in case of shutdown) or failing (in case of abort) its upstream.
+    - cancelling (in case of shutdown) or failing (in case of abort) its upstream.

 A KillSwitch can control the completion of one or multiple streams, and therefore comes in two different flavours.